Glutathione Injection

 +

-NAD+ injections are typically administered intramuscularly or subcutaneously, depending on your provider's protocol.
-Many patients report increased energy levels, improved mental clarity, and enhanced overall vitality within days to weeks of beginning treatment.
-The timeline and degree of response can vary based on individual factors, including baseline NAD+ levels, overall health status, and dosing protocol.
+Glutathione injections are typically administered intramuscularly or intravenously, depending on your provider's protocol and treatment goals.
+Response to glutathione therapy varies considerably among individuals.
+Some patients report increased energy levels, improved mental clarity, and enhanced overall vitality within days to weeks of beginning treatment.
+Effects on skin appearance, immune resilience, and recovery may become more apparent with consistent administration over several weeks to months.

-Treatment frequency and duration will be determined by your healthcare provider based on your specific wellness goals and clinical assessment.
-Some patients may experience mild injection site reactions, including temporary redness or discomfort, which typically resolve quickly.
-Your provider will monitor your response to treatment and adjust your protocol as needed to optimize results.
+Treatment frequency and duration will be determined by your healthcare provider based on your specific wellness goals, baseline glutathione status, and clinical assessment.
+Protocols may range from weekly to several times per week initially, potentially transitioning to maintenance dosing.
+Your provider will monitor your response to treatment and adjust your protocol as needed.
+Glutathione injections are generally well-tolerated with minimal side effects when administered properly.

 How To Use